John Clement Fitzpatrick: Career

-Fitzpatrick was awarded honorary degrees from Saint Mary's College, George Washington University, and Washington and Lee University.
+Fitzpatrick received an MA from Mount St. Mary's College in 1918 and was awarded honorary degrees from George Washington University and Washington and Lee University in 1926 and 1932, respectively.
 His scholarly pursuits primarily involved the American Revolution, and ventured outside this realm only once to edit and publish the Autobiography of Martin Van Buren.
 History being his primary interest Fitzpatrick was a prominent member of the New York Historical Society, the American Irish Historical Society, and the American Academy of Political and Social Science.
 He was known to have a few ardent interests besides history, which included art and religion and he belonged to the American Artists Professional League.
 He was also president of the American Catholic Historical Society from 1928 to 1929, and a member of L'Institut Français de Washington, In 1928 he was accepted into the American Antiquarian Society, however he could rarely be persuaded to leave his work in Washington to participate in their meetings.

 Fitzpatrick died at the relatively young age of 63 on February 10, 1940, while editing the 29th volume (of a 39-volume work) of The Writings of George Washington, taken from Washington's original manuscripts, letters, records and journals.
 Publishing the numerous individual volumes took several years.
 When Fitzpatrick died only twenty six of the volumes had been published while the remaining volumes were still in page proof and not yet ready for publication.
 Fitzpatrick is buried at the Congressional Cemetery in Washington DC.